mmacedo/dotfiles/README.md

 ```

-### Configure command line tools
+### <a id="configure-command-line-tools"></a>Configure command line tools

-Configure default applications.
+<a id="default-applications"></a>Configure default applications.
 It still doesn't set all that is necessary to make chromium the default web browser.

 ```bash
 sudo update-alternatives --set x-www-browser /usr/bin/chromium-browser